tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 **Lab host details tab**

 - **Disks**
     - **OS disk type:** Select the lab host VM's OS disk type.
-Recommend to use the default value.
+It is recommended to use the default value.
     - **Data disk type:** Select the lab host VM's data disk type.
-Recommend to use the default value.
+It is recommended to use the default value.

 - **Data volume**
     - **Data volume capacity:** Select the data volume capacity.
-All assets in your lab stored on this volume.
-Recommend the default volume size or larger.
+All assets in your lab are stored on this volume.
+It is recommended to use the default volume size or larger.

 - **Apps**
     - **Visual Studio Code:** Select this if you want to install Visual Studio Code on your HCI lab host VM.